Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 * Taught follower the spell Sunfire through the dialog.
 They use it in combat even on enemies which aren't undead and they seem to prioritize using only that.
 * I gave my follower Marcurio 2 scrolls of Summon Fire Atronach and 2 Scrolls of Summon Wolf Familiar (Ghost wolf w/e its called) and he is able to summon either (one at a time) infinitely during battle.
 In other words, he never consumes the scrolls.
-* Janessa has Good lockpicking perks * but * Cant get her to unlock anything?
+* Janessa has Good lock-picking perks * but * Cant get her to unlock anything?
 * Follower perks * Missing and/or Inconsistencies (Some followers have no perks)
 * Followers teleport forward too close